SO WHAT MATTERS MOST IN GOOD THERAPY?

 WHY BOTHER WITH THERAPY?

 Life will always be filled with challenges.
-And I simply see no point in struggling alone with them.
-A little help can go a long way, and considerably shorten the time you spend struggling.
+And I simply see no point in struggling alone when a little help will considerably shorten the time you spend struggling.
 You don’t have to take my word for it; many research meta studies verify that talk therapy works.
-We are, after all, the only species with the ability of complex speech bolstered by the very real need to connect with others.
+You can typically expect to start feeling better in as little as 4-6 weeks when you commit to this work.
+As with any worthwhile effort, you will get out what you put in.

 ON TO THE PROFESSIONAL CREDENTIALS…